rphsoftware/misc-documents/ctf-writeups/irisctf-2023-michaelcord/writeup.md

 ## Stage 2: The data of interest

 The way Discord works is that a majority of general UI state is sent using the gateway websocket to the client.
-For example, there is no HTTP endpoint to get your list of servers (Discord internally refers to them as guilds, and I will too from this point onwards) or a guild's member list.
+For example, there is no HTTP endpoint to get your list of servers (Discord internally refers to them as guilds, and I will too from this point onwards) with full details, like channel list or roles or a guild's member list.
 All of that is transmitted over the main websocket connection.

 As such, the next step of the challenge is to identify and extract the client-facing websocket traffic.
 In the challenge har file, that data starts at line 12057 with a request to `wss://gateway.discord.gg/?encoding=json&v=9&compress=zlib-stream`.
 This URL already tells us a few things to expect, mainly that data will be encoded using JSON and compressed using something called `zlib-stream`.
 We'll get back to that.